 #24 And then there’s chalk paint with a rusty crusty patina!
 Oh, but this technique is so much fun!
 The chemical process literally changes right before your very eyes with Iron Patina Paint.
 It’s amazing!
 CLICK HERE to see the man cave furniture makeover I did for my hubby.
 Then I sold it! 😀

 #26 Who doesn’t love these old chests?
-Fun to chalk paint and they are still very useful for storage.
-This makeover got a texture finish with a vintage wordy transfer.
-I’m not sure what it says but it sure is pretty.
+Fun to chalk paint and they are still handy for storage.
+This makeover got a textured finish with a vintage wordy transfer.
+I’m not sure what it says, but it sure is pretty.
 My vintage quilts look good in it too.
 CLICK HERE to see how I did it.

 Who’s Idea Was It To Share 40 Chalk Paint Makeovers?

 Oh, that would be me…. my arm is tired but I must push on. 🥱 I hope I’m not boring you.
 This could take a while.